How to Protect Wood Bath Vanities from Moisture

 80 Inch Double Sink Bathroom Vanity in Navy Blue

-So, What Materials are Best?
+So, What Materials Are Best?

 If you’re careful, using wood bath vanities is possible.
-Tons of vanities are designed exclusively for bathroom use, so they’re made to withstand the moisture and potential damage as much as possible.
-Most vanity cabinets today are made of wood, in some capacity.
+Tons of vanities are designed exclusively for bathroom use, so they’re made to withstand moisture and potential damage as much as possible.
+Most vanity cabinets today are made of wood in some capacity.
 Thus, it’s not to say that wood is a bad choice; you just have to be careful about how you use it, protect it, and care for it in the bathroom space.

-Related: What Type of Bathroom Vanity Tops are Best?
+Related: What Type of Bathroom Vanity Tops Are Best?

 Resources